JOJ0/discodos/INSTALLATION.md

 unpack - it contains a folder named `discodos`.

 You can move the `discodos` folder whereever you like on your sytem.
-If unsure or not too familiar with command line tools I suggest you just put it directly into your users "home" (`c:\Users\your_name\discodos`).
-It sometimes is assumed to be at this place in the DiscoDOS documentation and it's easy to navigate into it: Fire up cmd.exe - you are in your home - cd into discodos folder.
+If unsure or not too familiar with command line tools I suggest you just put it directly into your users "home folder" (`c:\Users\your_name\discodos`).

-Assuming your discodos folder resides directly in your home folder - start a command prompt window (start button - cmd.exe - enter).
+Start a command prompt window (start button - cmd.exe - enter).
 Change into the discodos folder and see what's in there:

 ```
 cd discodos